auth0-samples/auth0-link-accounts-sample/RegularWebApp/README.md

-# auth0-link-accounts-sample/RegularWebApp
+# Auth0 Node.js Regular Web App Account Linking Sample

-Example of how to manage linked accounts from a regular Node.js web application.
+This sample shows how to link/unlink accounts from server side code within a Node.js Regular Web App.

-In this case the user logins to the App using any of the available identity providers.
-He then has the option inside the app, to link the account with other accounts.
-This can be useful in case of a user that first registered with username & password, but then wants to use a social login instead to don't have to remember the password.
-Another use case, is when the app wants to interact with several social APIs, like posting a message to Twitter & Facebook at the same time.
+You can read more about Account Linking on our [Doc's Site](https://auth0.com/docs/link-accounts).

+## Key Features

+* Login with any available connection using **Lock**
+* Login with any passwordless connections, using **Lock Passwordless**
+* Notice of existance of other accounts with same verified email address to link to
+* Display of current profile and already linked accounts
+* Option to **unlink** an account
+* Option to link another account
+* Option to link to a passwordless account

 ## Install Locally

-In order to run the example locally you would need to:

-* Clone the auth0-link-accounts-sample repository
-* Install Node.js v4.0.0 or later
+1. Install Node.js v4.0.0 or later
+2. Generate an APIv2 token with `read:users` and `update:users` scopes.
-* Add a .env file containing your credentials.
+3. Add a .env file containing your credentials.
 You can use sample.env as template.
-* On the RegularWebApp dir, run:
+4. In your App's configuration on the [Auth0 Dashboard](https://manage.auth0.com), add `http://localhost:3000/callback` and `http://localhost:3000/user` to the list of **Allowed Callback URLs**.
+5. Run:
 	```
 	npm install
 	npm run start
 	```

-* Go to http://localhost:3000 and you'll see the app running :).
+6. Go to http://localhost:3000 and you'll see the app running :).

 ## Usage

-* Go to http://localhost:3000 and press the login button.
+* Go to http://localhost:3000 and press any of the login buttons to log in to the App.
-* Login with any provider and account.
+* In order to see the suggestion to link to other accounts with same verified email, you need to have another user associated with the app.
+If you don't see it, you can logout and login again with another account with same (verified) email.
-* You will see your profile details, any other accounts already linked and a button to link a new account
+* You will see a modal suggesting you to link the accounts that have same verified email addresses.
-* Press the button to link a new account.
-You will be prompted to login with the new account.
+* Click the button to link the accounts.
-* After linking the account your profile will be updated with the new identity on the linked accounts list.
-Notice that the primary user_id and all main profile properties are referring to the first identity the user authenticated with.

-### Case of linking an existant user

-* Make sure you have two (unlinked) users related to the app, each one with its one app_metadata and user_metadata.
-You can see them in the Auth0 Dashboard.
-* Login to the RegularWebApp sample and link the other account.
-Notice how the app_metadata and user_metadata of the linked account is lost, and only the metadata from the main profile is conserved.
-Even if you unlink the accounts, the app_metadata and user_metadata of the second user is lost.
+* You can also click on any of the link accounts buttons to manually initiate an account linking
+* Try unlinking accounts, too.

 ## What is Auth0?